kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 This problem was asked by Google.

 Given a binary tree of integers, find the maximum path sum between two nodes.
 The path must go through at least one node, and does not need to go through the root.

+## Daily Coding Problem: Problem #665 [Easy]

+This problem was asked by Microsoft.

+Implement a URL shortener with the following methods:

+- `shorten(url)`, which shortens the url into a six-character alphanumeric string, such as `zLg6wl`.
+- `restore(short)`, which expands the shortened string into the original url.
+If no such shortened string exists, return null.

+Hint: What if we enter the same URL twice?